 On December 21, 2015, the Company entered into a common stock purchase agreement with Aspire Capital Fund, LLC, or Aspire Capital, which committed to purchase up to an aggregate of \$15.0 million of shares of the Company's common stock over the 30-month term of the common stock purchase agreement.
 On November 4, 2016, the Company voluntarily terminated this common stock purchase agreement.
-Upon execution of the common stock agreement, the Company filed a registration statement registering the sale of the shares of the Company's common stock that were issued to Aspire Capital under the common stock purchase agreement.
+Upon execution of the common stock purchase agreement, the Company sold to Aspire Capital 208,334 shares of common stock at \$4.80 per share for proceeds of \$1,000,000, and concurrently also entered into a registration rights agreement with Aspire Capital under the common stock purchase agreement.
 In consideration for entering into, and concurrently with the execution of, the common stock purchase agreement, the Company issued to Aspire Capital 55,000 shares of its common stock.
 The proceeds received by the Company under the common stock purchase agreement were used for working capital and general corporate purposes.
-During the year ended December 31, 2016, the Company submitted purchase notices to Aspire Capital for an aggregate of 173,145 shares of common stock for gross proceeds of \$544,051.
-Costs associated with this offering of approximately \$42,000 and \$79,000 during the years ended December 31, 2016, and 2016, respectively, were also recorded to common stock issuance costs under applicable accounting guidance, and as such, the total net increase in capital related to these transactions were approximately \$14. million.
+During the year ended December 31, 2016, the Company submitted purchase notices to Aspire Capital for an aggregate of 173,145 shares of common stock for gross proceeds of approximately \$544,000.
+Costs associated with this offering of approximately \$42,000 and \$79,000 during the years ended December 31, 2015 and 2016, respectively, were also recorded as an offset to additional paid-in capital under applicable accounting guidance, and as such, the total net increase in capital related to these transactions was approximately \$1.4 million.